 - Opposes the assault on affirmative action;

 - Directs the UE Education Department to continue providing workshops on racism and discrimination at all levels of our union;

-- Calls for elimination of racial profiling, police brutality, and “stop-and-frisk,” and a repeal of “stand-your-ground” laws and stands in opposition to the politicians that would support these policies;
+- Calls for elimination of racial profiling, police brutality, and “stop-and-frisk,” a repeal of “stand-your-ground” laws and stands in opposition to the politicians that would support these policies;

 - Urges the union at all levels to support and work with local organizations like Southern Workers Assembly, Black Workers for Justice, NAACP, National Conference of Black Lawyers, Southern Movement Assembly, National Movement for Black Lives, and other organizations fighting racism and discrimination;

-- Condemns all attacks on the basis of ethnicity and religion, particularly those on Arab-Americans, Muslims and Latinos;
+- Condemns all attacks on the basis of ethnicity, religion, race, color, or creed, particularly those on Arab-Americans, Muslims, Hispanics/Latinos, Jews, and Asian Americans;

-- Calls on the union at all levels to make our members and communities aware of the increase of hate groups in our country, to provide information to help them to recognize and combat all forms of hate, and to expose racism in the media, and urges UE locals to regularly monitor such activities in their local communities;
+- Calls on UE at all levels to make our members and communities aware of the increase of hate groups in our workplaces and communities, to provide information to help them to recognize and combat all forms of hate, and to expose racism in the media, and urges UE locals to regularly monitor such activities in their local communities;

 - Urges regions and locals to set up unity councils on the model pioneered by Local 506;

-- Demands strict enforcement and just punishment for violation of existing anti-discrimination laws;
+- Demands strict enforcement and just punishment for violation of existing anti-discrimination and hate crime laws;

 - Urges the union movement to expose and condemn racially biased and selective reporting which blames people of color for the poverty they are suffering as a result of government and corporate policies;

-- Urges locals to study the Freedom Manifesto and mobilize their African-American members to attend the National Assembly for Black Liberation.
+- Urges locals to study the Freedom Manifesto and mobilize their African-American members to attend National Assemblies for Black Liberation events;